 If you’re into Miles and Points, or simply like getting cash back on your purchases, the versatile Chase Freedom credit card is a must have.

 And, right now, the sign-up bonus for new Freedom cardholders is 15,000 Chase Ultimate Rewards points or $150 in cash back after spending $500 on purchases within the first 3 months from account opening.
-The typical offer for the Freedom card is 10,000 points or $100.
-So now is the time to apply.

 Because the Freedom has no annual fee, this is a card to keep indefinitely, taking advantage of its lucrative revolving quarterly bonuses each and every year.